Ask a Healer Prescription Drugs Series

 by millions, before people die from them.

 I'd also love it if they would better test prescription drugs for harmful and potentially life-threatening interactions with other drugs used to treat the same, or a related, condition.
+In my own life, I've had several relatives and friends end up with a worse situation after a drug interaction, than they had before they started taking the drugs.
+This should not be happening, or at least, should not be happening with the frequency that it does seem to happen.

 Partial List of Banned Prescription drugs: